 - Segment D: Completed in 1994.
 It is a 17.4-mile segment from the Southwest Freeway to the Katy Freeway on Metro Houston’s southwest side.

 - Segment E: Completed in 2013, Segment E runs 15.2 miles from the Katy Freeway to SH 290, the Northwest Freeway, near Cypress.

 - Segment F-1: Completed in 2016.
 It is a 12-mile stretch of road running from SH 290 to SH 249 in Tomball.

 - Segment F-2: Completed in 2016.
 It is 12.1 miles long and runs from SH 249 in Tomball to I-45 near Spring.

 - Segment G: Completed in 2016: It is 13.7 miles long and links I-45 in Spring to I-69/US 59 in New Caney.

-- Segment H and I-1: Under Construction since July, 2018.
-Expected completion is in the spring of 2022.
+- Segment H and I-1: Under Construction since July 2018.
+Opened on May 19, 2022.
 Segment H and I-1 combined extend 37.5 miles, from I-69/US 59 in New Caney through southwestern Liberty County to I-10 in Chambers County, near Mont Belvieu.

-- Segment I-2: Partially complete.
+- Segment I-2: Now complete.
 Segment I-2 is 15 miles long and runs between Mont Belvieu and Baytown on Metro Houston’s east side.
 The portion from I-10 south to FM 1405 has been complete since 2008.
-The portion from FM 1405 to SH 146 in Baytown is under construction with expected completion in 2022.
+The portion from FM 1405 to SH 146 in Baytown was completed on May 19, 2022.